 Follow the Leaders to Stop Illegal Fishing

-In 2015, the European Union issued warnings to Comoros, Taiwan, and Thailand and banned seafood imports from Sri Lanka.
+In 2015, the European Union issued warnings to Comoros; Taiwan, Province of China; and Thailand and banned seafood imports from Sri Lanka.

 Note: This article is part of the series Ending Illegal Fishing 2016